-These patients often have acquired gene mutations in their blood cells which can now be easily diagnosed with a blood test.
-The most common mutation is known as the JAK2 mutation.
+These patients often have acquired gene mutations in their blood cells which can now easily diagnosed with a blood test.
+The most common mutation known as the JAK2 mutation.

 Paroxysmal nocturnal haemoglobinuria.

-A number of non-haematological conditions or factors are also linked with Budd-Chiari syndrome, including:
+A number of non-haematological conditions or factors also linked with Budd-Chiari syndrome, including:

-- Tumors, most commonly liver cancer or hepatocellular carcinoma (HCC)
+- Tumours, most commonly liver cancer or hepatocellular carcinoma (HCC).

 - High dose oestrogen from using oral contraception.

 - Abscess, cyst or tumour can place direct pressure on your veins and increase the likelihood of a clot developing.
-This means that many existing disorders can be complicated by Budd- Chiari syndrome.
+This means that many existing disorders can complicate by Budd- Chiari syndrome.

-Budd-Chiari syndrome also frequently results in yellowing of the skin and eyes, known as jaundice.
-This is due to the congestion and swelling of the liver.
+Also frequently results in yellowing of the skin and eyes, known as jaundice.
+This due to the congestion and swelling of the liver.

-There are a range of treatment options available for Budd-Chiari syndrome, and it is essential that it is diagnosed early before it causes liver damage or even liver failure.
+There a range of treatment options available for Budd-Chiari syndrome, and essential that it diagnosed early before it causes liver damage or even liver failure.
 Early treatment can prevent liver failure, which may require an emergency liver transplant.

-However, the disorder is very rare.
+However, the disorder very rare.
 It affects between 1 and 4 people in 1 million in Western Europe.
-BuddChiari syndrome occurs in people from all ethnic backgrounds and affects young females more frequently.
+Budd-Chiari syndrome occurs in people from all ethnic backgrounds and affects young females more frequently.

 - swelling of legs and ankles